Trebuchet: Basic design

 The difference between counterweight and traction trebuchets is what force they use.
 Counterweight trebuchets use gravity; potential energy is stored by slowly raising an extremely heavy box (typically filled with stones, sand, or lead) attached to the shorter end of the beam (typically on a hinged connection), and releasing it on command.

-Traction trebuchets use human power; on command, men pull ropes attached to the shorter end of the trebuchet beam.
-The difficulties of coordinating the pull of many men together repeatedly and predictably makes counterweight trebuchets preferable for the larger machines, though they are more complicated to engineer.
+Traction trebuchets use human power; on command, people pull ropes attached to the shorter end of the trebuchet beam.
+The difficulties of coordinating the pull of many people together repeatedly and predictably makes counterweight trebuchets preferable for the larger machines, though they are more complicated to engineer.
 The trebuchet had further modifications to allow an increase to its range, by creating a slot for the sling and projectile to sit underneath the trebuchet, enabling the sling to be lengthened and thus extending the range, an alteration in the trajectory, or the release point to be changed.
 Further increasing their complexity is that either winches or treadwheels, aided by block and tackle, are typically required to raise the more massive counterweights.
-So while counterweight trebuchets require significantly fewer men to operate than traction trebuchets, they require significantly more time to reload.
+So while counterweight trebuchets require significantly fewer people to operate than traction trebuchets, they require significantly more time to reload.
 In a long siege, reload time may not be a critical concern.